Ayank-Kumar/Jar-web-app/readme.md

 ## About

-JAR is web app that lets you connect to people around the world.
+JAR is web app that lets you connect to people around the globe.
 You can create rooms and chat with anyone around the globe.

 ### How to install